 Karim is a New Yorker, born and raised in Brooklyn.
 He graduated from The Cooper Union in 2013 with a Bachelor of Architecture.
 Following graduation and research in North Africa and Southern Europe, he worked in New York City for three years on a range of architectural projects including residential, commercial, public housing and stage/gallery planning.
 He has also worked with a variety of contractors and fabricators for interior construction, furniture and installations.
 He joined Rethink Studio in August 2016.

-Liam is a 2017 graduate from Rutgers University with a Bachelor’s in Planning and Public Policy.
-He has worked in Rhode Island and New Jersey on various projects in the fields of planning, politics, and urban design.
-With a long-standing passion for public transit, Liam co-founded the New Jersey Commuters Action Network (NJCAN) before joining the ReThink team as a Transportation Analyst in June 2015.
+Liam is an urbanist and a mass transit expert.
+He has worked in Rhode Island, New Jersey and New York on various projects in the fields of planning, policy and urban design.
+As an advocate for public transit, Liam co-founded the New Jersey Commuters Action Network (NJCAN) before joining ReThink Studio in June 2015 as a Transportation Analyst.
+He received his Bachelor’s in Planning and Public Policy from the Edward J. Bloustein School at Rutgers University.

 Barry has a deep background in urban policy, having served as chief policy advisor to mayoral candidates and various elected officials.
 A graduate of Princeton University, his Junior Independent Research was on the West Side Stadium project and the intersection of major urban redevelopment programs involving sports stadiums with underlying transportation infrastructure.